Allegations against adults in the children's workforce

 Children should be safe from harm in the community as well as in their homes

-Adults who work or volunteer with children in the community are in a position of trust.
+Adults who work or volunteer with children are members of the children's workforce.

 -